krichey15/cthulhu-bedtime/README.md

 ## Our Vision . . .

-The inspiration behind designing Cthulhu's Bedtime Stories was to create an inclusive and interactive story that the user could influence.
+The inspiration behind designing Cthulhu Bedtime Stories was to create an inclusive and interactive story that the user could influence.
 The protagonist's name, actions, their preferred pronouns, and the consequences of their choices are all up to the user.

 ## Our Site . . .